How we work

 Marie-Elodie Perga, Associate Professor, P.I.

-Janine Rüegg, Post-doc Fellow from the Interdisciplinary Centre for Mountain Research
+Janine Rüegg, former Post-doc Fellow from the Interdisciplinary Centre for Mountain Research

 Rosalie Bruel, former PhD Student